tetris-app1/Application_Repo/README.md

  This repository contains Kubernetes manifests for deploying:

-- 🎨 Frontend: React-based Tetris UI
+- 🎨 **Frontend**: React-based Tetris UI

-- 🧠 Backend: Node.js API for game logic
+- 🧠 **Backend**: Node.js API for game logic

-- 🗄️ Redis: In-memory datastore for game state
+- 🗄️ **Redis**: In-memory datastore for game state

-- 🔁 ArgoCD: GitOps continuous deployment tool
+- 🔁 **Install ArgoCD via Helm:** The playbook adds the ArgoCD Helm repository, installs ArgoCD in the argocd namespace, and patches the argocd-server            service to LoadBalancer.

+- 🔐 **Configure ArgoCD repository secrets securely:**
+          - All sensitive data (GitHub tokens, etc.) are stored in HashiCorp Vault.
+          - Ansible fetches the GitHub token from Vault at runtime.
+          - A Kubernetes secret is created in ArgoCD with the repository credentials.

+- 🗂️ **Create ArgoCD ApplicationSet:**

+    - The Application.yaml defines an ApplicationSet that automatically discovers and syncs all directories in the Git repository (apps/*).

+    - Sync policy is automated with prune and selfHeal enabled.

  The project follows a GitOps workflow, where Kubernetes state is fully managed through Git.